aiPGAB/PMAT2/README.md

 2. If you want to use nextdenovo for ONT/CLR error correction, you can skip providing a cfg file, and the program will generate a temporary cfg file automatically.
 3. `-k`: If seqtype is hifi, skip kmer frequency estimation and genome size estimation.
 4. `-m`: Keep sequence data in memory to speed up computation.
-5. `-I`: The default value is 90 bp.
+5. `-I`: minimum overlap identity (default: 90).
 If the assembly graph is complex, you can increase it appropriately.
-6. `-L`: minimum overlap identity, the default is 40, if it is HiFi data, you can increase it appropriately.
+6. `-L`: minimum overlap length (default: 40), if it is HiFi data, you can increase it appropriately.

 ### <a name="C5">graphBuild</a>